 A risk factor is something that increases your likelihood of getting a disease or condition.

-If you are male, it is possible to develop testicular cancer with or without the risk factors listed below.
+with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing testicular cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Testicular cancer.
-EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed.
-Updated May 31, 2012.
-Accessed September 17, 2014.
+EBSCO DynaMed Plus website.
+Available at: http://www.dynamed.com/topics/dmp~AN~T907377/Testicular-cancer.
+Updated May 31, 2017.
+Accessed September 14, 2017.

 What are the risk factors for testicular cancer?
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/testicular-cancer/causes-risks-prevention/risk-factors.html.
 Updated February 12, 2016.
 Accessed September 14, 2017.

 What causes testicular cancer?
 Urology Care Foundation website.
 Available at: http://www.urologyhealth.org/urologic-conditions/testicular-cancer/causes.
 Accessed September 14, 2017.